trueberryless-org/starlight-sidebar-topics-dropdown/docs/src/content/docs/demo/secret.md

 :::note
 This page exists solely for demonstration purposes and contains no useful information.
-See the Starlight Sidebar Topics plugin [documentation](/docs/getting-started/) for more information.
+See the Starlight Sidebar Topics Dropdown component [documentation](/docs/getting-started/) for more information.
 :::